RFI – Request for Information

 Free Construction RFI Template

 Many organizations will already have a process, template, or digital system for managing the RFI process.
-For those that don’t have such resources at their fingertips, we’ve created a simple RFI template to help get started.
+For those who don’t have such resources at their fingertips, we’ve created a simple RFI template to help get started.
 Download or copy this template and adjust it to fit the specifics of your organization or project:

 Construction RFI Template: Google Drive, Microsoft Word (.docx)